-December can be a great month, but it can also be exhausting. your schedule which you’ve carefully curated is likely tossed aside for concert rehearsals, bad weather and overstimulation of the little darlings in your care.
-So what do you do when your whole schedule needs to be tossed, but you still need to teach?
+December can be a great month.
+It can also be exhausting.
+Your schedule gets tossed aside for concert rehearsals, bad weather and overstimulation of the little darlings in your care.
+How do you teach when your whole schedule needs to be tossed?
+This is our guide to calm the chaos.

 There are three whole weeks of learning that are supposed to happen in December, but it can be VERY challenging to fit it all in.
 Here is what we do to mitigate the chaos.